MarcioVCunha/MarcioVCunha/README.md

 ## I'm a brazilian web developer and a student in mathematics.

-I'm a 22 years old programmer and student in Universidade de São Paulo, you can find all my projects [Here].
+I'm 22 years old, studying full-stack web development in Driven and mathematics in Universidade de São Paulo, you can find all my projects [Here].

 My pronouns are He/His.